Haaland scores again as Man City rolls; Chelsea beats Wolves - WHIZ News

 And after Haaland missed a couple of chances he normally puts away, he showed again that he simply cannot be contained.
 Cancelo pulled the ball back from the left and Haaland sent a first-time strike into the net.
 He has been held scoreless in just one match all season.

+“I am so upset with him,” Guardiola joked.
+“He didn’t score three goals!”

-Chelsea kept up its recent momentum under Potter, beating manager-less Wolverhampton 3-0 at Stamford Bridge.
+Chelsea kept up its recent momentum under Graham Potter, beating manager-less Wolverhampton 3-0 at Stamford Bridge, while Tottenham ended a difficult week beating Brighton 1-0.

 Former Chelsea striker Diego Costa made his debut for Wolves but had little impact on the game before being taken off after less than an hour — getting a big ovation from the home crowd.